RoamGuru Roam Guru

 Price: €4-8 per beer

 With over 100 beers on tap and 300+ bottles, this is Amsterdam's craft beer mecca.
-The knowledgeable staff helps navigate the overwhelming selection.
-American craft beers feature heavily, but Dutch and Belgian options abound.
+The staff knows their inventory and will guide you through the overwhelming selection.
+Dutch, Belgian, American, and emerging European craft beers are all represented.

 De Prael